Joshua-Coded/DevOps_001/concept.md

 <<--- Presentation Layer --->
 This helps in converting the request from the application layer into machine-readable binary format. from ASCII TO EBCDIC format -.-. translation..

+<<-- Session Layer --->
+This helps in setting up and managing the connections and it enables the sending and receiving of data followed by termination of the connected session.